The Galois characterisation of $p$-adically closed fields -- A modern perspective: Abstract

 \section{Abstract}

 In 1927, Artin and Schreier showed that a field is real closed if and only if its absolute Galois group has order two.
 Inspired by this characterisation and drawing on earlier work of Neukirch, Pop conjectured the following $p$-adic analogue: a field is $p$-adically closed if and only if its absolute Galois group is isomorphic to that of $\IQ_p$.
 In 1995, the conjecture was independently solved by Efrat for $p \ne 2$ and by Koenigsmann in full generality.
-Using novel techniques in the theory of valued fields developed over the last 25 years, we give a new elementary and self-contained proof of this theorem, which does not rely on local class field theory and Galois cohomology.
+Using novel techniques in the theory of valued fields developed over the last 25 years, we give a new, elementary, and self-contained proof of this theorem, with a Galois characterisation of henselianity at the heart of the proof and without relying on Galois cohomology.
 We further highlight connections to the recent work of Jahnke-Kartas on perfectoid fields and model-theoretic transfer techniques.
 We provide a systematic account of all of our methods to encourage further investigations.